mui/material-ui/docs/data/base/components/menu/menu.md

 #### CSS classes

-The MenuUnstyled does not receive any state classes.
+The MenuUnstyled does not set any state classes.

-The MenuItemUnstyled can receive the following classes:
+The MenuItemUnstyled can set the following classes:

 - `MuiMenuItemUnstyled-disabled` - set when the MenuItem has the `disabled` prop.
 - `MuiMenuItemUnstyled-highlighted` - set when the MenuItem is highligthed via keyboard navigation.